 - Stand Alone.
 This approach leaves the two companies’ systems primarily in place to run independently.
-While this method may seem counterintuitive to economies of scale often pursued via an acquisition, it is common when the transaction is purely financial or when the two businesses are very different from each other.
+While this method may seem counterintuitive to economies of scale often pursued via acquisition, it is common when the transaction is purely financial or when the two businesses are very different from each other.
 While systems are left to run independently, there can often be data integration needs for analytics and reporting.

 - Fully Absorbed.
-When one organization is significantly larger than the other, it will typically bring the entire smaller enterprise onto its systems, processes and platforms.
+When one organization is significantly larger than the other, it will typically bring the entire smaller enterprise onto its systems, processes, and platforms.
 While relatively straightforward from a planning perspective, this approach can take a long time to execute depending on the scope and size of the acquisition.
 Additionally, it can require data and application migrations that can become quite complex.

 - Adopt & Go.
 The Adopt & Go method involves identifying and adopting the best-of-breed technology components from each organization involved in the transaction.
-It is often used when both companies have mature systems and similar business operations, and can have the longest adoption cycle due to the complexity of legacy environments.
-And like Fully Absorbed approach, it can result in complex data and application migrations.
+It is often used when both companies have mature systems and similar business operations and can have the longest adoption cycle due to the complexity of legacy environments.
+And like the Fully Absorbed approach, it can result in complex data and application migrations.

 - Hybrid Integrate / Migrate.
 This is an approach that combines elements of the other integration strategies in order to realize short-term acquisition value while creating an architecture that supports long-term innovation and success.
 This method involves quickly integrating key transactional systems and data for immediate operational efficiencies and alignment.
 Meanwhile, best-of-breed systems are identified and migrations are carefully planned.
 While this is an approach that seeks to not only drive acquisition value quickly but also create a foundation for long-term innovation, it carries complexity and risk and requires careful planning and tooling.

-The keys to a successful IT integration are identifying the right approach, creating a plan and having the processes and tools to execute.
+The keys to a successful IT integration are identifying the right approach, creating a plan, and having the processes and tools to execute.
 While these three things seem obvious, they can be particularly problematic for companies that use mainframe computers – especially when it comes to execution.
-In 2020, 53% of all M&A activity came from the Finance, Manufacturing and Government sectors – industries that happen to have disproportionally high mainframe usage.
+In 2020, 53% of all M&A activity came from the Finance, Manufacturing, and Government sectors – industries that happen to have disproportionally high mainframe usage.
 In nearly all cases, these legacy systems were custom-built decades ago and they were never designed to merge easily with other systems or data.
 The good news is that integrating or migrating data and applications to and from these core systems – and doing it quickly – is a critical M&A problem that can be partially solved by the right tooling.
 Adaptigent’s Adaptive Integration Fabric is a no-code platform that creates highly sophisticated multi-point integrations that can easily incorporate both mainframe applications as well as modern, distributed sources into integration workflows.
 We’ve helped some of the world’s largest companies streamline their post-transaction M&A operations and speed time-to-value.
 Click here to learn more about how two airlines were able to consolidate their maintenance systems and meet regulatory requirements following a merger.